 ALSO READPrince Charles meets Afghan boy who hitch-hiked across Europe Afghan Taliban offers to protect infrastructure projects 19 killed in suicide blast at Afghan Supreme Court: officials 12 killed in suicide blast at Afghan Supreme Court: officials Afghan official: Suicide bomber kills 2 in eastern province

+Nine of the suspects -- including the main four -- are in custody in Hungary and one is in Bulgaria, while the 11th is at large.
+The migrants were deemed to have suffocated before the vehicle crossed into Austria, so the trial is being held in Hungary.
 Szabolcs Sarkozy, a spokesman for the court in the southern Hungarian town of Kecskemet, told AFP that "hopefully" there will be a verdict this year.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)